 We wanted no more accidents or vet bills so we separated them with a solid wall, making a metal slide gate that could be pulled up if for some reason we wanted to connect the two enclosures.
 Relative peace for a couple of years, Pimpernel an outgoing friendly greeter of all human beings, Skitter a surly but gorgeous male.
 Then this August we did a double-take.
 Two coyotes in Pimpernel’s enclosure?
 Were we seeing double?
 It couldn’t be.
 But it was.
 How did it happen??

-When we looked at the gate there was an unbelievably small opening through which no coyote could possibly get through.
-But apparently it was possible.
+When we looked at the gate, there was an unbelievably small opening through which no coyote could possibly get through.
+But apparently, it was possible.
 They were pacing around each other and we were unsure of the relationship.
 We put him back and blocked the hole with a stone.
-Next day – two coyotes in Pimpernel’s enclosure.
+Next day: two coyotes in Pimpernel’s enclosure.
 Apparently getting along.
-We put him back to see how it had happened.
-And watched in disbelief as he lay on his side, edging around the stone, flattening himself and pushing himself through, inch by painful inch.
+We put him back to see how it had happened and watched in disbelief as he lay on his side, edging around the stone, flattening himself and pushing through, inch by painful inch.
 We were sure he would get stuck.
 Cut on the jagged edges.
 But he made it through, triumphantly.

-I brought some people to visit Pimpernel as I often do.
-She ran over exuberantly to us to greet us.
+I brought some people to visit Pimpernel, as I often do.
+She exuberantly ran over to us to greet us.
 Skitter, always shy, approached hesitantly.
 She whirled on him and snarled ferociously, basically saying “Mine.
 MY privilege.
 MY job.”
-Or, knowing her, “MY possessions who scratch me upon demand….”
-There was one handsome macho male cringing in the corner as far as he could get, looking at her, head averted, with terrified eyes.
+Or, knowing her, “MY possessions, who scratch me upon demand…” There was one handsome, macho male, cringing as far into the corner, looking at her, head averted, with terrified eyes.

-In any case we have asked a welder to come and replace the gate so we can easily put them together or separate them as the need arose.
+In any case, we have asked a welder to come and replace the gate so we can easily put them together or separate them as the need arises.
 What will happen next?
 We shall see…